Saturday, July 11, 2020

 Marvel published many comics and magazines not associated with their comics.
 This includes a magazine on Streakers (believe it or not); Evel Knievel, Pussycat, Captain Britain, Spidey Super-Stories, MarvelMania, FOOM and many others.

-There are sections on the Marvel Value Stamps, In-House Ads of Marvel Merchandi$e; a listing of all Timely/Atlas comics/ a Credit section that lists the individual credits of the creators and much more.
+There are sections on the Marvel Value Stamps, In-House Ads of Marvel Merchandi$e; a listing of all Timely/Atlas comics; Credit section that lists the individual credits of the creators, a reading order, and much more.

 If you don’t like the book, I’ll give you your money back.
 Really!!!!!